csci-1301/csci-1301.github.io/labs/Char/readme.md

 Can you also convert implicitly `int` into `char`?

-Next write code to determine the `int` values for the following characters:
+Next, write code to determine the `int` values for the following characters:

 | `char` value | `int` value |
 | :---: | :---: |